 Strong organizations must invest in the future.
-For our network, this means identifying, involving and supporting talented younger lawyers who will lead Ally Law in the coming years.
+For our network, this means identifying and developing the skills of talented, early and mid-career lawyers from around the world who will lead Ally Law in the coming years.

-We recently launched our inaugural Young Leaders Development Program.
-Led by international speaker, coach, strategist and author Stephanie Wachman, the program will help future Ally Law leaders develop relationships with their peers, using the virtual communication tools that have allowed us to continue to do business during the global health crisis.
-On this foundation, we’ll continue to build trust and prepare to strengthen connections with future, in-person meetings, ultimately creating an environment in which participants and their colleagues have deep confidence in each other and are pleased to create and share referral opportunities.
+On these foundations, we will continue to build trust and prepare to strengthen connections with future, in-person meetings.
+Our goal?
+To create an environment in which participants and their colleagues have deep confidence in each other and are pleased to create and share referral opportunities.